 To understand the ingredients that make up a killer company culture, it’s important to understand that the millennial workforce has undoubtedly contributed to the shift toward receptive, engaging, and adaptive work cultures.
 They make up more than one-third of the entire U. S. workforce and esteem emotional intelligence, authenticity, and independence over higher compensation and previously sought-after job titles.
 According to a recent Gallup poll, millennials are the generation most likely to hop from job to job.
 The same poll puts the onus of this stat on employers, stating that millennials want to pursue work that makes them feel worthwhile and that they will likely stick to a career if they receive a compelling offer that takes this into account.

-Whether your organization is looking to recruit and retain millennials or more senior real estate professionals, here are six effective ways you can create the kind of work culture that attract and keep high achievers.
+Whether your organization is looking to recruit and retain millennials or more senior real estate professionals, here are five effective ways you can create the kind of work culture that attracts and keeps high achievers.